Fed Interest Rates Hikes Coming Soon?

 How will you be affected?

 That said, now is the time to be proactive in taking care of high-interest debt.
-According to creditcards.com data, the average interest rate is 16.15%.
-That’s not capturing retail credit card data, which is currently averaging around 24.99%.
-So if you have a $200 balance on your favorite department store’s credit card, you can expect to pay an extra $50 in interest alone.
+According to valuepenguin.com data, the average credit card interest rates have fluctuated between 12% - 16% since 2005.
+Separatley, a creditcards.com report that tracks retail credit card data, which is averaging around 24.99%, means if you have a $200 balance on your favorite department store’s credit card, you can expect to pay an extra $50 in interest alone.

 Why waste your money?